A Bible study with Jeffrey J. Harrison

-Job's bitter words inspire a response from Tzophar (from tzaphir, a male goat), the third of Job’s friends.
-This is the first time we hear him speak.
+Job’s bitter words inspire a response from the third of Job’s friends, Tzophar, whose name comes from tzaphir, which means a male goat.
+This is the first time we hear Tzophar speak.

-11:2: “Is a multitude of words unanswered?
-And is a man of lips [many words] to be justified?”
+11:2: “‘Is a multitude of words unanswered?
+And is a man of lips [a man of many words] to be justified?’”

 Tzophar is frustrated that Job’s words have found no answer from the others.

 11:3: “‘Will your* empty talk make men silent?
 And you* mock and there is no one being put to shame?’”